 Refunds: There will be no refunds given after the stated application deadline.
 Prior to the application deadline, refunds will be made less any administrative fees that have been incurred.

-Rosters: Teams may register a maximum of eighteen (18) players (14 for U8-U10).
-A team may use up to five (5) guest players, but any team utilizing guest players is still limited to the eighteen player maximum (14 for U8-U10).
+Rosters: Teams may register a maximum of twenty two (22) players (14 for U8-U10) but only eighteen (18) players may participate in a game.
+A team may use up to five (5) guest players, but any team utilizing guest players is still limited to the twenty two player maximum (14 for U8-U10).

 RULES OF PLAY